Donald Glover: Influences

 In an interview with The Guardian, Glover stated, "I'm influenced by LCD Soundsystem as much as Ghostface Killah.
 A lot of the rap shows I saw as a kid were boring, but if you went to a Rage Against the Machine show or a Justice show, the kids were losing their minds.
 Kids just want to go nuts, Odd Future know that.
 People want to experience something physical."
 He also cites hip-hop duo Outkast and trio Migos, and funk band Funkadelic as being influences.

 Glover has influenced a number of younger musicians and actors.
 Rapper Vince Staples has praised Glover's ability to "[do] something different every time".

 Personal life

 Glover began dating Michelle White in 2015; they married in January 2024, during the production of Mr. & Mrs. Smith, with Glover going to the production immediately after.
 They have three sons, born in early 2016, 2018, and 2020.

 Glover has implied that he is spiritual but not religious.
 In December 2019, he endorsed 2020 Democratic candidate Andrew Yang and joined his campaign as a creative consultant.

 Glover is known as a private person and rarely posts on social media or does interviews unless for promotional work.
 In an interview with The New Yorker, he said that social media made him feel "less human" and that he only visits online discussion pages in which he can stay anonymous and communicate with people who understand what he is saying.

+Glover had a stroke following a 2024 concert in New Orleans, which led him to postpone and then cancel his remaining tour dates and undergo surgery to fix a hole in his heart.
+He revealed this at his next public appearance, performing at Camp Flog Gnaw Carnival in November 2025.